Azure/data-management-zone/docs/guidance/DataManagementAnalytics-NetworkArchitecture.md

 #### Bandwidth and Latency

 Due to the fact that there are no NVAs limiting throughput for cross-Data Landing Zone data exchange, there are no known limitations from a bandwidth and latency perspective.
-Physical limits in our datacenters are the only limiting factor (speed of fiber cables/light).
+Physical limits in our datacenters are the only limiting factor (speed of fibre cables/light).

 Summary: :heavy_plus_sign::heavy_plus_sign::heavy_plus_sign: